tejan-shakya/automatic-crypto-api-analysis/README.md

 # Objective
 The main goal of this project is to understand how to connect an existing API to extract data and perform analysis.

+# Pre-requisite
+- Your own unique API KEY.
+- To get an API KEY:
+  - Create an account on CoinMarketCap: `https://coinmarketcap.com/`